RocketChat/docs-old/developer-guides/ui-and-theming/colors/README.md

 ## Color Scheme

-> NB: The documentation below refers to color usage as it exists in [a development branch](https://github.com/RocketChat/Rocket.Chat/tree/timkinnane-pr/color-fixes) that has not yet been merged with any production release.

 The Rocket.Chat color scheme consists of three groups of color settings, Alpha, Major and Minor Colors.

 Some further variations of these colors are created in Less and not exposed to settings.